About this Install Guide

 sudo pacman -S jre-openjdk

-Install Java using Amazon Corretto
+Install Amazon Corretto

 Amazon Corretto is a no-cost distribution of the Open Java Development Kit (OpenJDK).
 It is maintained and supported by Amazon Web Services (AWS).